aishwaryaravichan/SR_flip_flop/README.md

 PROGRAM

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
+Developed by:R.AISHWARYA
-Developed by: RegisterNumber: */
+RegisterNumber: 25017062

 RTL LOGIC FOR FLIPFLOPS